-The national energy ombudsman is responsible for examining consumer complaints, recommending solutions to disputes between consumers and suppliers or DSO of electricity or natural gas, and taking part in campaigns to inform consumers about their rights.
+The national energy ombudsman is responsible for examining consumer complaints, recommending solutions to disputes between consumers and suppliers or DSO of energy, and taking part in campaigns to inform consumers about their rights.

 Recommending solutions to disputes

-If the consumer(1) is in dispute with his electricity or natural gas supplier or DSO, he or his representative (consumer association, lawyer etc) can appeal to the national energy ombudsman to assist him in settling the disagreement.
+If the consumer(1) is in dispute with his energy supplier or DSO, he or his representative (consumer association, lawyer etc) can appeal to the national energy ombudsman to assist him in settling the disagreement.

 After examining the case the ombudsman prepares a written recommendation supported by detailed arguments which will enable the dispute to be settled within two months of the case being brought before him.